-Anytime a Land Surveyor is asked to show any information such as, topographic site features, easements, or proposed development, in relationship to a boundary line, then he/she will be required to file a Record of Survey, unless the lines are shown on a recorded map already.
+Anytime a Land Surveyor is asked to show any information, such as topographic site features, easements, or proposed development, in relationship to a boundary line, then he/she will be required to file a Record of Survey, unless the lines are shown on a recorded map already.
 A Surveyor can also be required to file this map if requested to set permanent monuments around an easement.
 Anytime you set a monument in the ground, you must either file a Record of Survey, Final Map, Parcel Map or Corner Record, there is no other possibility.

-- Once the research and preliminary calculations are done the Land Surveyor in charge will either be a part of the field crew or outline a field crew on which pieces of evidence should be located on the ground to allow for the Land Surveyor to assess the field evidence and make a determination of his/her opinion of the boundary lines.
+- Once the research and preliminary calculations are done the Land Surveyor in charge will outline a field crew to locate pieces of evidence on the ground.
+The Land Surveyor then assess the field evidence and makes a determination of his/her opinion of the boundary lines.
 There are times when the field measurements of the evidence and the deeds do not match, and it is at this point when the Land Surveyor must make boundary decisions based upon Professional Land Surveying Practices.
 When these conflicts exist it is common that more than one trip is needed to collect additional field evidence for the Land Surveyor in charge.
-At the time the field survey is performed on the ground the survey crew should make measurements to any potential encroachments such as buildings, roads/driveways, fences,..etc., and with any potential conflicts they should show on the map that is going to be recorded.
+At the time the field survey is performed on the ground the survey crew should make measurements to any potential encroachments, such as buildings, roads/driveways, fences, etc. Any potential conflicts should be shown on the map that is going to be recorded.

 We here at Adobe Associates, Inc., hope that this short informative description of what a Record of Survey is and the requirements that Licensed Land Surveyors are obligated to, is helpful to you in understanding the cost involved.
 We also hope that you can see the value in having such a survey performed by a qualified person and then recorded with the County Recorder’s Office.
-This map will be filed for record for the rest of time, which is a great benefit for not only you, but for everyone to come after you.
+This map will be filed for record for the rest of time, which is a great benefit for not only you but for everyone to come after you.
+(Read More.)

 Adobe Associates, Inc.